QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 This will download the repository with the notebooks in the working directory

-Then, ``cd`` to that location
+Then, ``cd`` to that location in your Mac, Linux, or Windows PowerShell terminal

 .. code-block:: none

-    cd lecture-jl-notebooks # Mac, Linux, Windows PowerShell
+    cd lecture-jl-notebooks

 Then, run